influxdata/docs.influxdata.com-ARCHIVE/content/platform/installation/_index.md

 ---

 There are multiple ways to install and configure the InfluxData Platform (also known as the TICK stack).
-The following pages walk through different methods:
+Included below are several installation options and relevant links for exploring the InfluxData Platform and its TICK stack components.

 ## [InfluxData Sandbox Installation](/platform/installation/sandbox-install)
 The InfluxData Sandbox is the quickest way to get the OSS TICK stack up and running